 What is Rubber Asphalt?

-In 2015, the Illinois Tollway Authority commissioned a demonstration project of asphalt pavements modified with dry process rubber.
-This project was designed to evaluate mix performance in the lab and field production of the mixes.
-ElastikoTM Engineered Crumb Rubber Asphalt was selected as the mix modifier in the project because of extensive field experience that included multiple state DOTs and many private contractors.
-This was a joint project that included both the Tollway and the Wisconsin DOT.
+In 2015, the Illinois Tollway Authority commissioned a demonstration project of dry process rubber asphalt pavements.
+This project designed to evaluate mix performance in the lab and field production of the mixes.
+ElastikoTM Engineered Crumb Rubber Asphalt selected as the mix modifier in the project because of extensive field experience.
+This joint project included both the Tollway and the Wisconsin DOT.

-Working in conjunction with STATE Testing of East Dundee, IL, WIDOT and The Tollway commissioned two mix designs that were modified with ElastikoTM ECR.
+Working in conjunction with STATE Testing of East Dundee, IL, WIDOT and The Tollway commissioned two mix designs that had modification with ElastikoTM ECR.
 They included a 12.5 mm N80 SMA mix design and a WIDOT WI-12.5 N75 SMA mix.
-Both mix designs had moderately high levels of ABR (40%), including both RAS and RAP.
+Both mix designs showed moderately high levels of ABR (40%), including both RAS and RAP.
 The mix designs included the use of 10% rubber additions by weight of virgin binder (58 -28), which translated to about 6 lbs. of rubber per mix ton.

-In a comparison with a polymer modified mix design, the ECR-modified mix exhibited similar rutting and cracking resistance, while in the comparison with the standard hot mix design, the ECR-modified mix out-performed the standard mix in both rutting and cracking resistance.
+In a comparison with a polymer modified mix design, the ECR-modified mix exhibited similar rutting and cracking resistance.
+With the standard hot mix design, the ECR-modified mix out-performed the standard mix in both rutting and cracking resistance.

-Curran Construction produced materials that were used to pave several miles of I-88 shoulder in 2015.
-They reported that the modified mixes were similar to standard hot mix designs in production and laydown, and they had no issues in any portion of the project.
+Curran Construction produced materials that they used to pave several miles of I-88 shoulder in 2015.
+They reported that the modified mixes similar to standard hot mix designs in production and laydown, and they had no issues in any portion of the project.